tannergr/redditthreadsearch/README.md

 This project is used to search recurring Reddit threads.
-The motivation for this project comes from my time spent searching for and opening a group of daily chat Reddit threads and CRTR-Fing over and over.
+The motivation for this project comes from my time spent searching for and opening a group of daily chat Reddit threads and "CTRL-F"ing over and over.

 ## Deployment